Blackburn Darwen And District Without Abuse

 BDDWA exists to assist in the relief of people who have suffered or who are at risk of suffering domestic abuse, through the provision of support, advice and accommodation.

-Business Trustee Role
+Digital Trustee Role

 Contribute to our work helping secure the safety of those affected by domestic abuse and use your business expertise by joining our board as our Business Trustee.